“If a tree falls in the forest and no one is around to hear it, does it make a sound?”

 The excuse of social responsibility was perhaps a bit of a façade on my part, a justification to keep doing things exactly how I had become accustomed to doing them.
 Thoreau, for example, lived quietly, spurning society’s news cycle, but history proved him to be a man with his fingers on the pulse of injustice.
-Thoreau was one of the 19th century’s most prominent abolitionists and an outspoken figure in the debate over the Fugitive Slave Act.
+Thoreau was one of the 19th century’s prominent supporters of the abolitionist movement and an outspoken opponent of the Fugitive Slave Act.
 He was an active citizen of the world more than he was a consumer of the news.

 This article originally appeared in the July 2017 issue of SUCCESS magazine and has been updated.
 Photo by GaudiLab/Shutterstock